MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards-structure.md

 ### Location

 Unlike other resources, dashboards don’t have a runtime component.
-For dashboards, `location`` indicates the primary geographic location that stores the dashboard’s JSON representation.
+For dashboards, `location` indicates the primary geographic location that stores the dashboard's JSON representation.
 The value should be one of the location codes that can be fetched using the [locations API on the subscriptions resource](/rest/api/resources/subscriptions).

 ### Tags